OpenRockets/web-dev-error-solutions/errors/javascript/creating-a-css-only-expanding-card/README.md

-# 🐞 Creating a CSS-only Expanding Card
+# 🐞 Creating a CSS-Only Expanding Card

-This document details a CSS-only solution to create an expanding card effect, where clicking a card reveals more information.
-We'll use only CSS3, no JavaScript required.
-This provides a smooth, performant, and accessible solution.
+This document details a CSS-only solution for creating an expanding card effect.
+The card expands vertically when hovered over, revealing hidden content.
+No JavaScript is required.
+We'll utilize pure CSS3 transitions and transforms for a smooth animation.

-## Description of the Styling
+**Description of the Styling:**

-This effect uses CSS transitions and the `:target` pseudo-class to achieve the expansion.
-The card starts in a collapsed state.
-When the user clicks the card's title (a link), the URL hash changes, triggering the `:target` selector to expand the card, revealing hidden content.
-A subtle animation makes the transition smooth and user-friendly.
+The card uses a simple structure: a container div holding an image and a content section.
+The core of the effect relies on CSS transitions applied to the `max-height` property of the content section.
+When hovered over, the `max-height` changes, revealing the hidden content, with a smooth transition thanks to the `transition` property.
+We'll also use some basic styling for visual appeal.

-## Full Code
+**Full Code:**

 ```html
 <!DOCTYPE html>